ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 |
 | [[note]]
 | | The `withComponents` call is necessary for the grid to be able to use Angular
-| | components as cells / headers - you can ignore it for now.
+| | components as cells / headers pre Ivy - you can ignore it for now.
 |
 | The next step is to add the AG Grid styles - replace the content of
 | `src/styles.scss` with the following code: